 If you’re considering subleasing some or all of your office space in NYC for these or any other reasons but aren’t confident it’s the right choice, we’re here to help.
-First, take stock of these four questions before you dive into the world of subleasing office space so you can know for sure that you’re making a smart business move.
+First, take stock of the four questions in this list before you dive into the world of subleasing available office space so you can know for sure that you’re making a smart business move.

-Do your due diligence before settling on subleasing your space.
-Check on what similar spaces are renting for in your area, and contrast that potential income with what you’re losing in rent each month.
-You can also do some research on whether office space in your area seems to be in high demand.
+Do your due diligence before settling on subleasing your available space.
+Check on what spaces of a similar size are renting for in your area, and contrast that potential income with what you’re losing in rent each month.
+You can also do some research on whether properties and office space in your area seems to be in high demand, which it may be if you have an attractive “Main Street” type location or if you are in a part of the city where real estate is always in high demand.
 If the math works out, it’s probably a good idea to dive into subleasing.
 Finances are always a tough line to tow, so if giving up some extra valuable NYC office size makes them a little less tight, why not go for it?

 The process of subleasing is made much easier if you already have a sublessee that you trust on the hook.
 In a subleasing situation, you will usually still be responsible for any damages to the space since it is still your name on the original lease.
 Although you technically aren’t occupying it, you’re the only one that the landlord can hold legally accountable should anything happen to the office.